KirkWest/BuySell-Backend/README.md

 ## src/models/User.js

 Defines the mongoose schema for User, this is the account holder, as of initial build only the admins will have a schema, there is potential to add in parents as users at a later date.
 Contains properties of username, email, password, and isAdmin. all passwords are hashed before saving and contains a function to compare the passwords during login.

+## src/middleware/authMiddleware.js

+authenticateToken will check if the request has a valid jwt token.
+If it is valis it will decode the token, finds the user, and attaches the user object to the request.